 While some companies may offer a few policies in the high risk area, there are companies that specialize in them.
 High risk auto insurance companies have created policies that meet the needs of drivers who are trying to prove themselves and work off demerit points.

 Because high risk insurance companies specialize in helping out drivers with problems on their record, they often have the best rates for those drivers.
 In some cases you can save money even if you qualify for a standard policy by going to a high risk insurer, simply because they rate for tickets and accidents differently.
 Basically, while you might get the highest rates from a standard insurance company, your record could land you some of the better rates at a high risk company.

-Shopping around for high risk insurance coverage is much the same as shopping for any coverage.
+Shopping around for the best, cheap car insurance for high risk drivers is much the same as shopping for any coverage.
 The important thing to note is that you don't have to limit yourself to getting quotes from high risk insurers alone.
 The best way to ensure that you are getting the best coverage at the best rate is to request quotes from many different insurance companies, including high risk ones.